-B. Project History / Background.
+C. Project History / Background.

-On February 11, 2005, the City of Fort Bragg Community Development Department filed a coastal development permit application from the Georgia-Pacific Corporation for the removal of concrete foundation materials and underlying hazardous materials, and the implementation of interim remediation at eleven building site locations within the 455-acre property of the applicant's former lumber mill complex located between Highway One the Pacific Ocean, and Noyo Bay, on the western shoreline of the City of Fort Bragg in west-central Mendocino County.
-The application also sought authorization to excavate and remove refuse and construction debris materials from three coastal bluff areas above so-called "Glass Beaches Nos.1-3."
-In addition, the applicants requested permission to excavate numerous locations on two of the mill site bluff top parcels to ascertain the composition of various metallic "geophysical anomalies" discovered in the area and to similar remove the materials if they do not constitute hazardous materials.
+On February 11, 2005, the City of Fort Bragg Community Development Department filed a coastal development permit application from the Georgia-Pacific Corporation for the removal of concrete foundation materials, additional investigation, and if warranted, interim remedial measures to remove underlying soil with COPC concentrations exceeding cleanup levels at eleven building site locations within the 435-acre property of the applicant's former lumber mill complex located between Highway One the Pacific Ocean, and Noyo Bay, on the western shoreline of the City of Fort Bragg in west-central Mendocino County.
+The application also sought authorization to excavate and remove debris from three coastal bluff areas above so-called "Glass Beaches Nos.1-3."
+In addition, the applicants requested permission to excavate numerous locations on two of the mill site bluff top parcels to ascertain the composition of various metallic "geophysical anomalies" discovered in the area and to similar remove the materials if COPC concentrations exceed cleanup levels.

-The purpose of the project is to allow areas on the mill site where initial soil borings have indicated the presence of hazardous materials to be uncovered so that they may be further assessed as to the extent of contamination for development of a comprehensive remediation clean-up plan.
-Interim remediation measures, including the excavation of exposed contaminated soil materials, and temporary stockpiling for future in-situ treatment or removal to a appropriate disposal facility, and back-filling the excavations, would be implemented depending upon the presence, composition, and concentrations of any contaminated materials encountered.
-In addition, the applicants requested authorizations to remove refuse and debris materials at the coastal bluff sites to reduce the liability associated possible injuries to humans and wildlife with the presence of these materials, especially with regard to the on-going efforts by the Coastal Conservancy and the City to acquire and develop a public blufftop trail in these areas.
+The purpose of the project is to provide further information regarding the extent of COPCs in soil and groundwater and allow areas on the mill site where initial soil borings have indicated the presence of COPCs to be uncovered so that they may be further assessed to provide data for a risk assessment and comprehensive remediation plan.
+Interim remediation measures, including the excavation of exposed soil with COPC concentrations exceeding cleanup levels, and temporary stockpiling for future in-situ treatment or removal to a appropriate disposal facility, and back-filling the excavations, would be implemented depending upon the presence, composition, and concentrations of any COPCs encountered.
+In addition, the applicants requested authorizations to remove refuse and debris materials at the coastal bluff sites to reduce the liability associated with possible injuries to humans and wildlife from the presence of these materials, especially with regard to the on-going efforts by the Coastal Conservancy and the City to acquire and develop a public blufftop trail in these areas.